Techsploration General Info

 Q: How do Techsploration shows and workshops typically work?

-Tom Wahle: Normally I will first present one large group assembly program.
+Normally we first present one large group assembly program.
 This introduces the students to science and technology concepts in a fun and exciting way.
 This is then followed by individual classroom workshops where the students can try out their own problem solving skills.
-Both the presentations and the workshops are 45 min. to 1 hr. long so a half day can be a presentation and up to 2 workshops and a full day can be a presentation and up to 4 workshops.
+Presentations and workshops are each 45 min. to 1 hr. long.
+A half-day program can include a presentation and up to 2 workshops.
+A full-day program can include a presentation and up to 4 workshops.

-This is a typical program but they can be tailored to the needs of the school.
-We can do a single show only or only workshops.
+A program can be tailored to the needs of your school — such as only a single show or only workshops.

 Techsploration Interactive STEM Shows